Pakistani students back in school after more than six months

 “Online classes aren’t as interesting as real-life classes.
 In regular classes, when we don’t understand something, we can easily ask the teacher to explain,” said student Dua Mohammad Saleem.

-She said she was pleased about the safety rules but some government officials were skeptical, saying younger children will not be able to follow the rules.
+She said she was pleased about the safety rules but some government officials were sceptical, saying younger children will not be able to follow the rules.

 Reporting by Syed Raza Hassan and Reuters TV in Karachi; Editing by Robert Birsel